 California Natives: Plants and People

 Explore the creative ways California Indians have used plants in their everyday lives for food, shelter, clothing, tools, fiber, medicine, even music, toys and games.
 Which parts of the plant were used – roots, stems, leaves, seeds, bark – and why?
 We’ll examine California’s native plants and replicas of Indian artifacts to discover the plant knowledge, customs, and skills of California’s earliest peoples.

 Journey through time from a barren earth 4.5 billion years ago to the astounding diversity of plants and animals today.
 Examine fossil evidence and discover plants in our collection that are relicts of ancient plants.
 See the kinds of plants dinosaurs might have eaten.
 Learn how plants have adapted over millions of years to a changing earth and climate, and have made it possible for other species to evolve.

 Water Ecology: Ponds & Creeks (Not available in winter.)

 Explore the Garden’s water habitats from gently flowing creeks to still ponds.
 Dip nets and examine plants, insects, microorganisms and seasonal creatures such as newts and tadpoles.
 How are pond and creek ecosystems different?
 Learn about photosynthesis, decomposers, and the importance of protecting these fragile environments.

-We offer a wide array of tours suited for different areas of interest and levels of plant/garden knowledge.
-Upon request, all of the tours listed can be modified for an adult audience.
+We can tailor tours to suit different areas of interest and levels of plant/garden knowledge.
+Upon request, all of the tours listed above can be modified for an adult audience.
 We also offer the following general tours.

 Plants of the World